 Understanding Your Materials

 Understanding is a beautiful, and usually beneficial thing.
-On our journey for knowledge about art, and as we study and practice the Art Fundamentals, we should make a point of understanding the materials we use.
+On our journey for art knowledge, and as we study and practice the Art Fundamentals, we should make a point of understanding the materials we use.
+That is the goal of this article about the pencil grading scale.
 Even a basic grasp of the many factors that determine the quality and grade of our materials—such as graphite pencils and charcoal—will improve our skill in using them.

 A basic knowledge of your materials’ origin, history, composition, grades, characteristics, and form varieties will improve your drawings and inspire a deeper appreciation and understanding for your art craft.
 Understanding which grades of graphite pencil to choose as we create a still life or a portrait allows us to make drawings with confidence and access the full range of values needed for our projects.